 Zeus was the supreme god in Ancient Greece, the father of the Olympian gods and the ruler of mankind.
+Role and Responsibilities

 The Personality of Zeus

-Zeus was carefree and loved to laugh out loud.
-He possessed the perfect knowledge and was just, merciful and prudent.
-However, he was rather unpredictable, since no one could guess the decisions he would make.
+.
+He possessed perfect knowledge and was just, merciful and wise.
+However, he was quite unpredictable, because no one could guess his decisions.

 Appearance of Zeus